Learner0x5a/ibresolver/README.md

 This is a QEMU user-mode plugin for resolving indirect branches.
 The plugin supports various architectures and uses a configurable disassembly backend to detect indirect jumps and calls.
 When a branch found by the backend is taken, the callsite and destination are written to a .csv.

+This is a fork with fixed implementation of BinaryNinja backend for x86_64 only, the simple backend supports both arm32 and x86_64.

 # Building and prerequisites

 This plugin requires a patched version of QEMU.
 To download and build QEMU do